Badger32d/rpi-speedtest/README.md

 # Python Speedtest app for Raspberry Pi

-This is a simple app I wrote to run a speedtest and display it using the [very nice](https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi) display.
+This is a simple app I wrote to run a speedtest and display it using this [very nice](https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi) display.

 TODO: many things